dberos/authlite.js/README.md

 ## Security

-There is no CSP or CORS configuration.
+Use in production at your own risk.
+Consider having only your domain as `allowedOrigins` in CORS configuration.
+Consider having `STRICT` CSP policy.
+Consider creating a jwt blacklisting table and at every protected request, add a hashed value of the jwt at the table, and don't allow any other protected request with that jwt.
 Consider calling `await validateCsrfToken()` at login or other protected actions.
 Always opt out api from middleware config to avoid synchronization or other issues and call api from a server action.
 For api routes:

 #### route.ts